aravindkmt/get-stello-test/README.md

 1. Find_max_number_of_direct_reports() — This function returns the employee with the highest number of direct reports.
 2. Find_common_manager(employee1, employee2) — This function returns the lowest level of common manager of any given 2 employees.

+## Unit Tests:
+Unit tests are written using normal class file to keep the solution simple.
+The tests are written to test the functions of the organization class.
+`OrganizationTest` class is used to test the organization class functions.

 ## How to run the code:
 ### Installation:
 1. Install IRB https://github.com/ruby/irb?tab=readme-ov-file#installation